Stakely/stakely-docs/docs/staking-api/introduction.md

 ## Integration Overview

 This section provides a simplified, high-level overview of the integration flow.
-For detailed implementation guidance or custom setups, please contact us.
+For additional implementation guidance or custom setups, please contact us.

 * **Register**: Create an account and generate an API key at [https://app.stakely.io/staking-api](https://app.stakely.io/staking-api).